Introduction

 Advantages:

-- Supports heavier roofing materials such as tiles.
+- Supports heavier roofing materials like tiles

 Applications: